lirios/shell/README.md

 from the build directory.

+# Notes

+## Logging categories

+Qt 5.2 introduced logging categories and Hawaii takes advantage of them to make debugging easier.

+Please refer to the [Qt](http://doc.qt.io/qt-5/qloggingcategory.html) documentation to learn how to enable them.

 ## QML JavaScript debugger

 Developers can debug Hawaii Shell with Qt Creator and the QML JavaScript debugger.